 Key state decisions necessary to implement an Exchange

 - Subsidy flow

 - Functions of an Exchange, including a potential aggregator function

 More information on MLA’s Health Insurance Exchange Team is available here.

 MLA is home to the oldest, largest and most successful government contracts practice in the country.
 As such, our attorneys have significant experience with all federally-funded health care programs.
 In particular, we assist clients in developing government bids and proposals, forming joint ventures and teaming arrangements and drafting prime contracts and subcontracts.
 We are experienced in government contract performance matters, including interpreting contract requirements, protecting technical data and responding to audits.

-In addition, our Government Contracts practice maintains long-standing and effective relationships with government payors, including the Department of Defense, Tricare and the Federal Employees Health Benefits plan, as well as with the Veterans Administration.
-Specifically, MLA has considerable experience assisting managed care organizations, carriers and intermediaries, pharmaceutical manufacturers, device manufacturers and other health care companies enter into contracts with federally funded health care and drug programs.
+In addition, our Government Contracts practice maintains long-standing and effective relationships with government payors, including the Department of Defense, Tricare and the Federal Employees Health Benefits plan, as well as the Veterans Administration.
+Specifically, MLA has considerable experience assisting managed care organizations, carriers and intermediaries, pharmaceutical manufacturers and other health care companies enter into contracts with federally funded health care programs.